 Q: How does the two-term limit affect a president's influence in their second term?

 A: Knowing they cannot seek re-election, some argue that second-term presidents may feel liberated to pursue policies that are in the best long-term interest of the country, even if they are unpopular in the short term.
-However, they may also experience a decrease in influence as they become "lame ducks," with their power waning as their term draws to a close.
+Still, they may also experience a decrease in influence as they become "lame ducks," with their power waning as their term draws to a close.

 Conclusion